Elteoremadebeethoven/MC-TB/README.md

 # Recommendations

-You can use flake8 to make the code more readable, in addition to adding the necessary comments.
+You can use flake8 to make the code more readable, and add the necessary comments.

 # Examples: